kit-data-manager/gemma/README.md

         }

 To select the index name, please consult the JSON schema `schema-for-xml-response.json`.
-It works also with Greek, special French and German letters.
+It works also with Greek, special French, and German letters.